veydantkatyal/churn-prediction/README.md

 ## 📈 Results
 After training and tuning, the MLP model achieved the following results:

-Accuracy: 78%
+- Accuracy: 78%
-Precision: 82%
+- Precision: 82%
-Recall: 88%
+- Recall: 88%
-F1-Score: 85%
+- F1-Score: 85%

-Visualizations like the confusion matrix e can be found in the results section of the [Colab notebook](https://colab.research.google.com/github/veydantkatyal/churn-prediction/blob/main/churn_prediction.ipynb).
+Visualizations like the confusion matrix can be found in the results section of the [Colab notebook](https://colab.research.google.com/github/veydantkatyal/churn-prediction/blob/main/churn_prediction.ipynb).